Le-ECE/friday-night-foned-in-depricated/README.md

 At the moment, you can optionally fix the transition bug in songs with zoomed out cameras.
 - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.
 and you should be good to go there.

+Once you have all those installed, it's pretty easy to compile the game.
+You just need to run 'lime test html5 -debug' in the root of the project to build and run the HTML5 version.
+Running 'lime teste html5 -release' will disable the debug window that may pop up when assets are missing.